 Needless to say, this situation has given a significant boost to conversational commerce.
 And with WhatsApp usage having grown by 40% during the months of the COVID-19 crisis, it has been the platform of choice for many house-bound consumers to place food and grocery orders and track deliveries.

-Apart from facilitating home deliveries, one of the most popular WhatsApp Commerce use cases that has been observed is ‘Order & Pick-Up’, wherein consumers book slots to pick up daily essentials from stores – which serves the purpose of helping avoid crowding in stores.
+Apart from facilitating home deliveries, one of the most popular WhatsApp Commerce use cases that have been observed is ‘Order & Pick-Up’, wherein consumers book slots to pick up daily essentials from stores – which serves the purpose of helping avoid crowding in stores.

 While it has disrupted operations for many businesses across the globe, COVID-19 has also created opportunities, and this growth in conversational commerce and contactless shopping is clearly one of them.
-This trend, coupled with developments like JioMart and WhatsApp Pay which we discussed earlier, signal that WhatsApp is battle-ready to seize this opportunity and establish itself as one of the predominant commerce platforms.
+This trend, coupled with developments like JioMart and WhatsApp Pay which we discussed earlier, is a signal that WhatsApp is battle-ready to seize this opportunity and establish itself as one of the predominant commerce platforms.